Learn something new every day More Info... by email

 One option with an amalgam tattoo is simply to not treat it.
 Particles of silver, mercury, and other metals from fillings can become trapped in the soft tissues of the mouth like the gums, cheeks, and tongue, typically during a dental procedure.
 These particles are not painful or dangerous though, and will not cause harm if left where they are.
 They only need to be removed if they are cosmetically embarrassing for the person.

-Patients who do wish to get an amalgam tattoo removed may need to have surgery to do so.
+Patients who do wish to get the discoloration removed may need to have surgery to do so.
 The discolored area is surgically removed, sometimes using a laser.
 Often, a graft will also be used to help repair the tissue at the surgical site.

 The other option for amalgam tattoo removal is to break it up with a Q-switched ruby laser.
 A laser is directed at the amalgam lesions and used to break the metal particles up.
 Once this is done, the body's lymphatic system may clear them away naturally, or they may be able to be extracted through the skin.
 This procedure may involve several sessions to clear away the tattoo.